juliasophieg/Laravel-project/README.md

 # Laravel project by William (La) & Julia - YRGO23
-In this assignment you're going to write a Laravel application.
-The purpose of this project is to us a better understanding of writing backend applications.
+In this assignment we created a Laravel application.
+The purpose of this project is to give us a better understanding of writing backend applications.
 The application was supposed to contain the following features of Laravel:

 - Controllers
 - Migrations